williamphk/DiscountDish/README.md

 - **Grocery List Input**: Seamlessly add individual ingredients to your list.
 Our integrated autocompletion API assists you in this process, making it smooth and error-free.
 - **Recipe Generation**: Leveraging Google's Large Language Model - PaLM 2, DiscountDish can craft recipes tailored to the ingredients you've listed.
 Let our AI handle the brainstorming!
+- **Data Validation**: The data validation system, powered by express-validator, ensures the validity of your input.
+You can be sure that every ingredient you add is validated and error-free.
 - **Clean and Intuitive UI**: Easily navigate and understand the application.

 ## Installation